New Mexico

-In prehistoric times, New Mexico was home to Ancestral Puebloans, the Mogollon culture, and ancestral Ute.
-Navajos and Apaches arrived in the late 15th century and the Comanches in the early 18th century.
-The Pueblo peoples occupied several dozen villages, primarily in the Rio Grande valley of northern New Mexico.
-Spanish explorers and settlers arrived in the 16th century from present-day Mexico.
-Isolated by its rugged terrain, New Mexico was a peripheral part of the viceroyalty of New Spain.
-Following Mexican independence in 1821, it became an autonomous yet restive region of Mexico, with increasing economic ties to the U.S. Following the Mexican–American War in 1848, the U.S. annexed New Mexico as part of the larger New Mexico Territory, which was central to U.S. westward expansion; New Mexico was admitted to the Union as the 47th state on January 6, 1912.
+Since time immemorial, New Mexico was home to Pueblo peoples, the Mogollon culture, and Ute.
+The Pueblo peoples occupied several dozen villages, mostly in northern New Mexico's Rio Grande valley.
+The Navajo and Apache arrived in the late 1400s, the Spanish in 1598, and the Comanche in the early 1700s.
+The Spanish colony of Nuevo México became a peripheral part of the viceroyalty of New Spain.
+The 1680 Pueblo Revolt was the first successful revolution against colonial rule in the Americas.
+In 1692 Spanish colonial rule returned, but the colony fell under the influence of Comancheria with the Comanche-Spanish peace treaties of 1785 and 1786, isolated by its rugged terrain and distance from Mexico City.
+Upon Mexican independence in 1821, New Mexico became an autonomous territory that saw an 1837 Rebellion against the central government, with increasing economic ties to the United States.
+After the Mexican–American War in 1848, the U.S. annexed New Mexico as part of the larger New Mexico Territory, which was central to U.S. westward expansion.
+New Mexico was a territory for 64 years before it was admitted to the Union as the 47th state on January 6, 1912.
+During World War II, New Mexico hosted several key facilities of the Manhattan Project, which developed the world's first atomic bomb, and was the site of the first nuclear test, Trinity in 1945.

-New Mexico's history has contributed to its unique culture.
-As one of only seven majority-minority states, it has the nation's highest percentage of Hispanic and Latino Americans and second-highest percentage of Native Americans, after Alaska.
-The state is home to one–third of the Navajo Nation, 19 federally recognized Pueblo communities, and three federally recognized Apache tribes.
-Its large Latino population includes Hispanos descended Spanish era settlers, and successive groups of Mexican Americans.
+The convergence of Pueblo, Apache, Navajo, Comanche, Ute, Spanish, Mexican, and American influences throughout history led to a culture with unique cuisine, Spanish dialect, music, and the Pueblo Revival and Territorial styles of architecture.
+As one of nine majority-minority states, it has the nation's highest proportion of Hispanic and Latino Americans and the second-highest proportion of Native Americans, after Alaska.
+It is home to one-third of the Navajo Nation, 19 federally recognized Pueblo communities, and three federally recognized Apache tribes.
+The large Latino population includes Hispanos descended from families in the colonies period alongside more recent Mexican Americans.
 The New Mexican flag, which is among the most recognizable in the U.S., reflects indigenous and Spanish inspiration.

-The convergence of indigenous, Spanish, Mexican, and American influences is also evident in New Mexico's unique cuisine, Spanish dialect, folk music, and Pueblo Revival and Territorial styles of architecture.
+New Mexico's economy is highly diversified; major sectors include mining, oil and gas, aerospace, media, and film.
+Its total real gross domestic product (GDP) was $152.778 billion in 2025, with a GDP per capita of $61,645.
+New Mexico often ranks low in wealth, healthcare, and education, but has some of the highest concentrations of scientists, engineers, along with other highly skilled workers, and one of the most educated (albeit very small) counties in the U.S.: Los Alamos County.
+The federal government has a significant presence in New Mexico, including U.S. military installations such as White Sands Missile Range and Kirtland Air Force Base, and Department of Energy research centers such as the Sandia and Los Alamos National Laboratories.